 23. The No True Scotsman Fallacy

-This fallacy happens when the person tries to strengthen his/her generalised claim by ignoring the counterexamples.
+This fallacy happens when the person tries to strengthen his/her generalized claim by ignoring the counterexamples.
 They do this by making little amendments to their original claim in such a way that it invalidates the counterexamples.

 Example of No True Scotsman Fallacy

-If person A says that ‘Every psychologist prefer to use DSM (Diagnostic and Statistical Manual of Mental Disorder) criteria.’
+If person A says that ‘Every psychologist prefers to use DSM (Diagnostic and Statistical Manual of Mental Disorder) criteria.’
 Person B says ‘Some of the Psychologists also prefer to use ICD (International Classification of Diseases and Related Health Problems).
 Now, if person A says that ‘The Psychologists that prefer using ICD must not be good psychologists ‘ then, person A is using the No true Scotsman fallacy to validate his/her original claim.